telerik/justmock-docs/advanced-usage/private-accessor.md

 1. Call the non-public method by giving its exact name
 1. Finally, you can assert against its expected return value

-Using the steps above and supplying the type arguments you can call non-public generic methods, the sample test look as following:
+Using the steps above and supplying the type arguments you can call non-public generic methods, the sample test looks as following:

   #### __[C#]__